machal/cssmine-content/flexbox-reference.md

 #### Note: Baseline Alignment

 Notice the alignment at the `baseline` of the first line.
-An item with the greatest size between the baseline and the upper edge (the heights one) will be pinned to the upper edge of the flex container.
+An item with the greatest size between the baseline and the upper edge (the highest one) will be pinned to the upper edge of the flex container.
 You can see it in the previous image or at <http://cdpn.io/e/QwobXz>.

-K horní hraně flex kontejneru se přilepí položka s největší vzdáleností mezi baseline a horní hranou boxu.
-Vidět je na předchozím obrázku nebo na
-<http://cdpn.io/e/QwobXz>.
-See that flexbox will not corrupt the upper pixel
+See that flexbox will not corrupt the upper pixel padding.
-padding.

 #### align-content – Aligning Main Axis Items Within a Multiple Line Container